imagekit-developer/imagekit-ruby/README.md

 ## Usage

-You can use this Ruby SDK for three different kinds of methods - URL generation, file upload, and file management.
+You can use this Ruby SDK for three different methods - URL generation, file upload, and file management.

 The usage of the SDK has been explained below.